TEJSV/Smart-Shopper/README.md

 # Smart shopper
 React.js based home automation app
-Using Apple's ARKit for immersive AR shopping experience
+Using Apple's ARKit for immersive AR shopping experience (iOS only)
 Build on Xcode

 Instructions to run the React app: